-And what does that have to do with CBD?
+And what does that have to do with CBD Oil?

-Unlike THC, CBD is not mind altering.
+Unlike THC, CBD is not intoxicating.
 In fact, it may even counteract some of the effects of THC.
 For this reason, more and more medical marijuana growers are breeding some strains of cannabis to have higher ratios of CBD to THC, in order to produce different therapeutic effects.

 Marijuana isn’t the only source of CBD, though.
 Industrial hemp, the fibrous, low-THC strain of cannabis, can produce significant amounts of CBD as well.